Rugby: All Blacks coach Steve Hansen says Sevu Reece deserves chance to better himself

-The All Blacks are satisfied Sevu Reece has the character required to represent New Zealand and in fact thrive in the high-pressure test rugby environment following his standout performances with the Crusaders in his first year in Super Rugby.
+All Blacks coach Steve Hansen has strongly defended Sevu Reece's selection in his team's Rugby Championship squad, saying the exciting uncapped wing deserves a chance to better himself after an earlier domestic violence charge.

-In October, Reece, now 22, was given a discharge without conviction in the Hamilton District Court of one count of male assaults female, which he admitted to, and he has since blossomed during his time in Christchurch, scoring 15 tries on the field and satisfying all off it that he is not only comfortable in Super Rugby but that he has potential to be the same at the next level.
+In October, Reece, now 22, was discharged without conviction in the Hamilton District Court on one count of male assaults female, which he admitted to, and he has since blossomed during his time in Christchurch, scoring 15 tries on the field and satisfying all off it that he is not only comfortable in Super Rugby but that he has potential to be the same at the next level.

+Hansen and his fellow selectors believe the Fijian-born Reece has the character and quality to represent New Zealand and thrive in the high-pressure test rugby environment following his standout performances with the Crusaders in his first year of Super Rugby.

-Head coach Steve Hansen told the Herald today that Reece, one of the four new caps selected in the 39-player Rugby Championship squad, wouldn't have been picked if he didn't have what it took to be an All Black - on every level.
+In an interview with the Herald today, Hansen said Reece, one of four new caps selected in the 39-player Rugby Championship squad, wouldn't have been picked if he didn't have what it took to be an All Black on every level.

-"We don't condone domestic violence – of course, we don't," Hansen said.
-"But it's the Crusaders' job to make Sevu a better player and person and they've done that, and we'd like the opportunity to do that too."
+"I think it's really important to understand that no one condones domestic violence," Hansen said.
+"At the same time, as employers of anyone who goes through that, you have a duty of care to help that person get better, and I think in the case of Sevie, the Crusaders have done a magnificent job of working with him.

+"He has flourished in their environment - there's no doubt he's a better person, from what we can understand, and he's performing like a world-class athlete.

+"Really all our job now is to bring him into our environment, as we've chosen to, and make sure he continues his growth as a human being and man and live up to all the expectations that we have for all of us in society.

+"We look forward to working with him because by all accounts he's a lovely young man.
+Yes, he's made a mistake and he's recognised that and has improved himself because of that mistake.
+That's all you can ask another human being to do."
-Hansen is of the view that Fijian-born Reece had as much right as anyone to gainful employment and the chance to better himself.
-There is also a feeling within the All Black coaching group that Reece wouldn't be playing as well as he has if he hadn't learned some important lessons and embarked on a fresh start.

-Such is Reece's pace and ability to create opportunities for himself and others, the powerful little right wing could be a point of difference for the All Blacks in Japan later in the year.
+There is also a feeling within the All Black coaching group that Reece, who has re-committed to the Crusaders until 2021, wouldn't be playing as well as he has if he hadn't learned some important lessons and embarked on a fresh start.
+Reece's ability to consistently create opportunities for himself and his teammates with his pace and power has impressed Hansen, and the right wing could be a point of difference at the World Cup.

-Asked today in Auckland as the All Blacks continued their pre-championship camp without the Crusaders players, who are preparing for Saturday's Super Rugby grand final against the Jaguares in Christchurch, how much of a bearing Reece's off-field issues had in his selection, Hansen replied: "They didn't form any, really.
+Asked today in a press conference in Auckland as the All Blacks continued their pre-championship camp without the Crusaders, who are preparing for Saturday's Super Rugby grand final against the Jaguares in Christchurch, how much of a bearing Reece's off-field issues had in his selection, Hansen replied: "They didn't form any, really.
 That's all been dealt with – both in the court and by the rugby union.

 "We've had conversations with the Crusaders people who have been managing him and everyone's giving him a massive tick and he's giving himself one on the track as well as off it at the moment.